Deciding Isomorphy using Dehn fillings, the splitting case: Canonical splittings and deformation spaces of relatively hyperbolic groups

-\begin{thm} Let $(G,\calP)$ be relatively hyperbolic, and torsion free.
-If we are given \begin{enumerate} \item an algorithm to decide whether vertex groups of an elementary splitting of a relatively hyperbolic $(G,\calP)$ are rigid, \item an algorithm which certifies whether a subgroup is maximal elementary, and \item an algorithm which given the generating set of an elementary subgroup will produce a finite presentation (effective coherence); \end{enumerate} then there is an algorithm to find the canonical JSJ decomposition of $(G,\calP)$. \end{thm} \begin{proof} The algorithm we propose is a branching process, we run subprocesses in parallel. \begin{enumerate} \item Enumerate all the presentations of $G$. \item For each presentation, check whether it is a graph-of-group presentation (by enumerating the partitions of the set of generators, and checking whether the presentation corresponds to presenting vertex groups, edge groups, attaching maps, and Bass relations, with respect to this partition). \item For each graph of groups decomposition that is found try to certify that it is elementary (by enumerating the conjugates of the generating sets of edge groups (and the words representing these conjugates) until they fall as subgroups of the given peripheral subgroups).
+\begin{proof} Observe first that one can assume that $\calC$ contains all the virtually cyclic subgroups of $G$.
+The algorithm for the theorem consists of running the following subprocesses in parallel. \begin{enumerate} \item Enumerate all the presentations of $G$. \item For each presentation, check whether it has the form of a graph-of-groups presentation (by enumerating the partitions of the set of generators, and checking whether the presentation corresponds to presenting vertex groups, edge groups, attaching maps, and Bass relations, with respect to this partition). \item For each of these presentations of the form of a graph of groups decomposition that is found, try to certify that edge groups are elementary, and that it is bipartite with elementary black vertex groups, using Corollary \ref{cor;elem-cor}, and that black vertex groups are maximal elementary, using the solution to the generation problem for groups in $\calC$, given in assumption.
+This provides genuine presentations of the edge groups, and black vertex groups. \item For each presentation thus found, use the attaching maps to add the new relations of the elementary edge groups to the presentations associated to the white vertices.
+Modifying the presentation of $G$ in this way does not change the underlying group, but now all the attaching maps extend to monomorphisms from the edge groups to the vertex groups.
+Furthermore the presentations of the white vertex groups are now genuine.

-\item For each elementary splitting that is found try to certify whether it is bipartite with maximal elementary black vertex groups (by using the algorithm given in assumption).
-If this is the case, use effective coherence to obtain finite presentations of the vertex groups.

-\item For every bipartite splitting with maximal elementary black vertex groups, decide whether or not the white vertex groups are rigid (and non-$(QH)$) or pair-of-pants group (this uses the splitting detection algorithm provided in the assumption, and the recognition of the free group of rank $2$ with the usual ``pair-of-pants'' peripheral structure).
-This algorithm terminates on every white vertex.

-For every white vertex group that is proved non-rigid, nor pair-of-pants, try to certify if it is $(QH)$, by enumerating the presentations until a classical presentation of a surface group with boundary is found.
+\item For every bipartite splitting with maximal elementary black vertex groups, decide whether or not the white vertex groups are rigid, using the algorithm in the assumptions.
+Using Lemma \ref{lem:recognize-rqh} for the peripheral structure of their adjacent edge groups, decide which of these rigid white vertex groups are $\RQH$.
+For every white vertex group that is proved non-rigid, try to certify if it is $\QH$, by enumerating its presentations until a presentation of a $\QH$ group is found (we can enumerate the presentations of $\QH$ groups).